wjcarpenter/gvoice-sms-takeout-xml/test_data/TEST_DATA.md

 The important thing for the test data is that the attachments show up where expected;
 their content is unimportant.

-## Archive browser
-The file <Takeout/archive_browser.html> is a stripped down copy of an actual file from Google Takeout with line items added for the test data.
-It's just here for convenience of browsing the test data files.

 ## Contacts
 Here are the possible contact names and numbers.
 You don't need to add any of these to `contacts.json`